Translate

 "The Good Doctor: An Editorial," by John Talbird, is a brief story that conveys the experience of those unfortunate patients submerged in a Caligari brain fog.

-I enjoyed Charles Rammelkamp's two stories, "Der Golem," and Return of der Golem," that provides the point of view on the monster, particularly his unrequited love for Jessica, and later another women.
+I enjoyed Charles Rammelkamp's three stories.
+Two,"Der Golem," and Return of der Golem," provide the point of view of the monster, particularly his unrequited love for Jessica, and later another women.

 Sorrento has a story, from the "Metropolis" section, "The Watcher," that traces the evolution and manipulation of an adolescent.
 Initially fascinated by street games, Julian becomes the protege of a Tall Man who leads him into a world of illegal boxing clubs, and punishment for gamblers.
 The youngster's name eventually changes.